dropbox/pynsot/docs/cli.rst

 Output Modifiers
 ----------------

-The following modifing flags are available when viewing objects.
+The following modifying flags are available when viewing objects.

 All Objects
 ~~~~~~~~~~~